 In addition, with your support, we conserved another \$2.1 million of land-one of the very last upland forests along the Columbia River lowlands-that is held by partners and not shown on our books.
-The partners are accepted a conservation easement on 161 acres of the priority habitat in the upper Hood River Valley.
-When conservation property and our partner projects are factored in, program efforts accounted for 88 percent of expenses in 2015.
+We also accepted a conservation easement on 161 acres of top-priority habitat in the upper Hood River Valley.
+When conservation property and our partner projects are factored in, program efforts accounted for 87 percent of expenses in 2015.